 5. Better Scalability with Lower Costs

 The total cost of ownership (TCO) of deploying and maintaining corporate VPNs climbs fast with expansion.
-Firewall VPN appliances (virtual or physical) can be expensive, and as the number of data centers, cloud instances and remote users increases, enterprises must purchase additional capacity to scale and support growth.
+Firewall VPN appliances (virtual or physical) can be expensive, and as the number of data centres, cloud instances and remote users increases, enterprises must purchase additional capacity to scale and support growth.
 An additional cost factor is the continuous updates and maintenance of VPN devices, consuming IT administrators’ time.

 Nevertheless, the largest hidden price tag of VPNs is the IT/help desk time for end-user technical support covering the setup and configuration of VPN client software, as well as ongoing troubleshooting.